November 27 - December 3, 2016: Issue 291

 The result of the annual 20 miles championship of the Manly Club over the Brookvale Narrabeen course was -A M'Mahon, 1 A Larkin, 2, R Larkin, 3.
 Dead heat Time, 57m 50s.
 The winner of the point score competition will receive a silver cup, presented by Mr. Les Luker.
 The position of the riders is as follows -A M'Mahon, 20 points, 1, I Jones, 28 points, 2, Stan Luker, 3.
 MANLY CLUB.
 (1914, October 13).
 The Sydney Morning Herald(NSW : 1842 - 1954), p.
 12. Retrieved from http://nla.gov.au/nla.news-article15571885

 Mrs Florence Larkin with two of her sons, William and Jock, and her sister outside the Larkin family home "The Pines" at the corner of Mona Vale Road and Powderworks Road, Ingleside.
+Sister reported as A Hewitt - other sites state is a friend of the mother only.
+The phootgraph was sent to Arthur Larkin in France during 1916 (WWI).
 1916 - courtesy Olga Johnson and Pittwater History Unit - Mona Vale Library

 TRAM WAY CONNECTION WITH NARRABEEN.